ellisp/blog-source/_posts/2025-09-24-homicide-and-gini.md

 <object type="image/svg+xml" data='/img/0303-scatter.svg' width='100%'><img src='/img/0303-scatter.png' width='100%'></object>

-The model implied by Professor Lakens would be a straight diagonal line, what you'd get if you just used `geom_smooth(method = lm, formula = y ~x - 1)
+The model implied by Professor Lakens would be a straight diagonal line, what you'd get if you just used `geom_smooth(method = lm, formula = y ~ x - 1)`.
+I haven't shown his, but two slightly more complex models as I started down a rabbit hole a bit different from the original point being made.

 {% highlight R lineanchors %}